DawnPaladin/blog/_posts/2022-01-23-Winning-lifes-great-gambles.md

 Imagine what kind of person you want to be someday.
 Then practice the skills that person needs to have.
 Put yourself in situations that will give you that practice.
 This is how you shape yourself as a person over the long term.

 **Finally:** don't forget about your values.
 What do you believe in?
-Wisdom and good judgement can show you the safe path, the easy path--but that's not always the *right* path.
+Wisdom and good judgment can show you the safe path, the easy path--but that's not always the *right* path.
 A/B tests are a great way to tell you which product design is more popular; follow them far enough and you'll end up with an unobjectionable design that everyone is okay with and nobody loves.
 What hill are you willing to die on?

 _Next post: Earning your own XP_